elsudano/Automated-Deploy-Server/README.md

 * `make decrypt` This command decrypt the vault files for modify them
 * `make ansible-check` This command check if deploy is correct in the servers.
 * `make ansible-run` This command run deploy on servers.
+* `make clean` ¡¡WARNING!!
+This command delete all files of roles and remove unzip, ansible, terraform and fabric.

 # Terraform